hsylin/DL-Robot-RubiksCubeSolver/README.md

 ## Training the Model

-Please refer to the following format:
+Please refer to this repository for detailed steps on model training:
 [PointCloud_GraspModel](https://github.com/hsylin/PointCloud_GraspModel)

 ## Usage